pfargas/pfargas/README.md

  ___

-:books: I'm a phyics student interested in IT and computation who tries to learn programming for myself.
+:books: I'm a physics student interested in IT and computation who tries to learn programming for myself.

 - I'm currently learning gnuplot:chart_with_upwards_trend:
 - I'm looking to get into the computation world :computer: